pgarner/homebrew-tap/python.md

 # Python

+## The interpreter

 One of the design goals of this tap in general is to not duplicate things that might reasonably be expected to be on the OS already.
 So, notably the compilers.
 In principle, this includes python.
 However, this turns out to be quite difficult.

-It is possible to simply not put any python dependency in a recipe.
+It is possible simply to not put any python dependency in a recipe.
 Brew will build against the installed python and link files into its own `site-packages`.
 Two workarounds are necessary:
 1. Brew's shims will inhibit access to `/usr/include/python3.x`.
 The formula `sys-python` will install symbolic links to this directory.
 2. It is necessary to point `$PYTHON_PATH` at `$HOMEBREW_PREFIX/lib/python3.x/site-packages`